-When it comes to how the human brain functions healthily, there are a lot of unknowns.
-As a result, it is often difficult to understand disorders that affect the brain — and recognize when one of these disorders impacts you or a loved one.
+When it comes to the function of the human brain, there are a lot of unknowns.
+As a result, disorders of the brain may be hard to recognize or accept when they affect you or a loved one.

 What Is Dementia?

-Dementia is caused by damage to brain cells that interrupts their normal functioning.
-Dementia is usually progressive, meaning that symptoms are initially mild and worsen over time.
-Different types of dementia affect different areas of the brain, and therefore, have different symptoms.
+Dementia is caused by damage to brain cells that interrupts their normal function.
+Dementia is usually progressive, meaning that symptoms start out mild and get worse over time.
+Different types of dementia affect different areas of the brain and have different symptoms.

 As a person’s brain cells are damaged, their mental functions decrease.
 For a condition to be diagnosed as dementia, at least two of the following functions must be severely impaired:

-Doctors diagnose dementia by examining a person’s medical history and asking them and their loved ones about any behavioral/mental abnormalities, testing a person’s mental skills like attention and language, carrying out standard medical tests to rule out other causes, and performing CT, MRI, or PET scans to look for a cause.
+Doctors diagnose dementia by examining a person’s medical history and asking them and their family members about any changes in behavior or mental status.
+They also will test a person’s cognitive skills, such as attention span and language; carry out routine medical tests to rule out other causes; and order imaging tests such as CT, MRI, or PET scans to look for physical causes in the brain.

-Dementia can be caused by Alzheimer’s or another disease, or it can be the result of environmental or lifestyle factors.
+Dementia may be caused by Alzheimer’s or another disease, or it may be the result of environmental or lifestyle factors, such as smoking.

 Stages of Alzheimer’s Disease

-The disease varies for each person affected, but the general stages of its progression are as follows:
+The disease varies for each person affected, but the general stages of its progression are:

-- Normal behavior – Brain changes can begin as much as 10 years before diagnosis, though the person will show no symptoms.
+Normal behavior.
+Brain changes can begin as early as 10 years before diagnosis, although the person will show no symptoms.

-- Mild mental decline – The person, and then their loved ones, may notice subtle signs like forgetting words and names, repeating questions, or struggling with planning.
+Mild mental decline.
+The person, and then their loved ones, may notice subtle signs, such as forgetting words and names, repeating questions, or struggling with planning.

-- Severe mental decline – Those affected may mix people up and be unable to associate names with faces.
-They may also suffer from delusions, like needing to go to a store that’s been out of business for years.
+Severe mental decline.
+Those affected may not recognize people up and be unable to associate names with faces.
+They also may suffer from delusions, such as needing to go to a store that’s been out of business for years.

 Is There a Cure for Dementia and Alzheimer’s?

-There is no cure for either Alzheimer’s disease or dementia.
+There is no cure for Alzheimer’s disease or dementia.

-Depending on the cause of dementia, doctors can prescribe medication to manage or slow down its symptoms.
-Though individuals can live with dementia for decades, it usually shortens people’s lifespans.
+Depending on the cause of dementia, however, doctors often can prescribe medicine to manage or slow down its symptoms.
+Though individuals can live with dementia for decades, it usually shortens lifespans.

-If you think you or a loved one may be affected by dementia or Alzheimer’s, make an appointment with your primary care physician.
-Visit UPMC’s Aging Institute website for more information on caring for elderly loved ones and recognizing brain disorders.
-You can also find more information by visiting the website for UPMC Neurology Services.
+If you think you or a loved one may be affected by dementia or Alzheimer’s, make an appointment with your primary care provider.
+Visit the Education and Consultative Services of UPMC Senior Services website for more information on caring for aging loved ones and recognizing brain disorders.
+You can also find more information by visiting the UPMC Neurology Services website.